Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 +   Hello world, I am a component named o-example!
 +&lt;/div></code></pre>

-The `obt dev` command which we run earlier will detect that you have updated `demos/src/demo.mustache` and compile it to `demos/local/demo.html`.
+The `npm run watch` command which we run earlier will detect that you have updated `demos/src/demo.mustache` and compile it to `demos/local/core-demo.html`.
 Now if you refresh your browser you should see the content we just added to the demo.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo.png" />